Code-Institute-Submissions/Michelle3334-Brainworks_AprResub/README.md

 # UX
 ## Website owner business goals
+Website owner goals were tracked using github projects kanban board.
 * I would like to be able to add a product to the store.
 * I would like to be able to delete a product from the store.
 * I would like to be able to edit a product.

 ## User Stories
+User story goals were tracked using github projects kanban board.
 ### New user goals:
 * I would like to be able to view a list of products.
 * I would like to view information about individual products.